 To avoid tip damages, you have to ensure that the area is humid.
-When choosing the plant, select those with large caliber trunks, particularly at the base.
-A plant with pencil thin stem will topple over and will be hard to maintain.
+When choosing the plant, select those with large-caliber trunks, particularly at the base.
+A plant with a pencil-thin stem will topple over and will be hard to maintain.

 2. Lady Palm (Rhapis excela)